NextronSystems/thor-manual/usage/debugging.rst

 is caused by the different dialogues in which exceptions have to be defined and the fact certain kinds of blocks cannot be found in any logs.

-If a THOR scans stalls in one of these modules, a Antivirus or EDR interaction is highly likely:
+If a THOR scans stalls in one of these modules, an Antivirus or EDR interaction is highly likely:

-- Mutex
+* Mutex
-- Events
+* Events
-- NamedPipes
+* NamedPipes
-- ShimCache
+* ShimCache
-- ProcessCheck
+* ProcessCheck

 **Solution**: Review all possible exclusions in your AV / EDR and add the THOR folder to the exclusion list